awsdocs/aws-codebuild-user-guide/doc_source/create-project-cli.md

 buildBatchConfig/**timeoutInMinutes**
 The maximum amount of time, in minutes, that the batch build must be completed in\.

+### concurrentBuildLimit<a name="cli.concurrentbuildlimit"></a>

+The maximum number of concurrent builds that are allowed for this project\.

+New builds are only started if the current number of builds is less than or equal to this limit\.
+If the current build count meets this limit, new builds are throttled and are not run\.

 ## Create the project<a name="cp-cli-create-project"></a>